LittleGitPhoenix/UI.Wpf.Architecture.VMFirst.ViewProvider/README.md

 	;
 ```

 The separate **Nuget** package ***Phoenix.UI.Wpf.Architecture.VMFirst*** provides some **ViewModel Interfaces** that can automatically be hooked up this way.
 More information can be found in the documentation of that project.

+### Setup events

+The `DefaultViewProvider` provides the `ViewLoaded` that is raised every time a view for a view model was successfully resolved.
+The assigned `ViewLoadedEventArgs` contains the loaded view and its bound view model.

+An event handler attached to this event event can be used for further customization before the view is shown.
+The separate **Nuget** package [**Phoenix.UI.Wpf.Architecture.VMFirst**](<https://github.com/LittleGitPhoenix/UI.Wpf.Architecture.VMFirst>) provides some **ViewModel Interfaces** that can automatically be hooked up this way.
+More information can be found in the documentation of that project.

 ## ViewAssemblyViewProvider